ComplianceAsCode/content/docs/README.md

 ## How the Integration Works:

 [conf.py](conf.py): Contains the python configuration for the Sphinx build.
-It's here where you add new modules and control options for the build.
+Add new modules and control options for the build to this file.

 [index.rst](index.rst): Main page.
-It's here the entry point for all other documentation included, if you add a new documentation page, it's probably here that you need to change it.
+It's an entry point for all other documentation included.
+If you add a new documentation page, you need to change this file.

 [requirements.txt](requirements.txt): Contains all the required python modules to build the documentation, to build the Sphinx documentation locally check: [manual/developer/02_building_complianceascode.html#building](https://complianceascode.readthedocs.io/en/latest/manual/developer/02_building_complianceascode.html#building).
   - You will need to install the requirements "pip install -r docs/requirements.txt" and run "make docs" or "ninja docs" depending on your setup.

-[.readthedocs.yml](../.readthedocs.yml): This is where you configure options for ReadTheDocs.org.
+[.readthedocs.yml](../.readthedocs.yml): Contains the configuration options for ReadTheDocs.org.
 For example, place to pull the `requirements.txt` that will be used by ReadTheDocs.org to install required modules during the building of the documentation.

 ## How to Change ReadTheDocs.org Project Settings